TijanaSretenovic/CPSC_4800_Spring_2023/README.md

 # CPSC_4800_Spring_2023
-This repo is for testing purpose
+This repo is for testing purposes

 # Description